trys/trysv4/content/blog/prioritising-requirements.md

 categories: Web
 ---

-In any development project, there is a point in which one must decide on the tech stack.
+In any development project, there is a point at which one must decide on the tech stack.
 For some, that may feel like a foregone conclusion, dictated by team appetite and experience.

 Even if the decision seems obvious, it's always worth sense-checking your thought process.
 Along with experience and gut-feelings, we also have blind-spots and biases.